 Itinerant Practical Service Ministry

-We are supported financially primarily through donations by the generosity of God’s people who donate through CMML, who then passes on 100% of the funds to us for our ministry.
+We are supported financially primarily through donations by the generosity of God’s people.
 We also help make ends meet by some part-time freelance work that God has provided as we are able to within the demands of our ministry.

 See the FEU de Grenoble in action in this short video!